ta-data-remote/Project-Week-8-Final-Project/README.md

 * NLP for extracting valuable information from names, like title.

 ## Workflow
-* The work was divided in 3 main stelps and 3 main notebooks.
+* The work was divided in 4 main steps.
 * 1. Create a plan
 * 2. Clean the data
 * 3. Data visualization